How I Transferred Money to Spain to Buy a Property and Paid Zero in Fees

 Wise

-I ran a live comparison in March 2026: sending £25,000 via Wise would deliver €28,883, with a total fee of £77.84 — 0.31%.
+I ran a live comparison in March 2026: sending £25,000 via Wise would deliver €28,883, with a total fee of £77.84, which works out at 0.31%.
 The rate was guaranteed for 24 hours.
 Arrival time: seconds.

 Revolut Business

 Revolut Business charges 0.6% on foreign exchange above a €1,000 monthly free allowance.
-On the same £25,000 transfer, it delivered €28,801 after a fee of around £145 equivalent — meaningfully more expensive than Wise for a large one-off conversion.
+On the same £25,000 transfer, it delivered €28,801 after a fee of around £145 equivalent, meaningfully more expensive than Wise for a large one-off conversion.

 However, there’s a version of Revolut that changes this calculation entirely.